learn-co-curriculum/python-p4-deploying-flask-api-to-render/README.md

 Go to the [Render dashboard][], click the "New +" button and select "PostgreSQL".
 Enter a name for your database.
 This can be whatever you like — we're using `my_database`.

+![Creating a new database](https://curriculum-content.s3.amazonaws.com/phase-4/deploying-rails-api/create-database.png)

+**Note: Hyphens may not be used in the database names; you should use underscores instead (e.g., `my_db`, not `my-db`).**

 Select the Postgresql version you have from the dropdown.

-![Creating a new database](https://curriculum-content.s3.amazonaws.com/phase-4/deploying-rails-api/create-database.png)
+Render will randomly generate identifiers for the "Database" and "User" fields, or you can create those yourself if you prefer.

+For "Region", you can either select the location closest to you or you can use the default selection.

 Scroll to the bottom of the page and click "Create Database".
 It may take a few minutes to create the database.
 Leave the database page open — you'll need to